 - Lungo is pretty similar to medium roast, except you get more coffee flavor.

-The iperEspresso capsules also have another range called “Arabica Selection Origins of Taste.”
+The iperEspresso capsules also come in another range called "Arabica Selection Origins of Taste."

-These are single-origin blends featuring exclusively sourced flavors from regions including Ethiopia, Guatemala, Brazil, and Colombia.
+These are single-origin blends, with flavors sourced from specific regions like Ethiopia, Guatemala, Brazil, and Colombia.

-You can also choose the Idillyum capsules with packaging entirely different from the other two lines.
+You can also reach for the Idillyum capsules, which come in packaging completely different from the other two lines.

-These let you savor notes of fruit, caramel, or chocolate.
-El Salvador exports the beans used in this line exclusively to Illy.
+These let you pick up notes of fruit, caramel, or chocolate, and the beans behind them come from El Salvador, exported exclusively to Illy.

-Lastly, Illy's fully compostable ESE coffee pods are a call to all environmentalists.
+Illy's fully compostable ESE coffee pods are the ones to grab if you care about the planet.

-They give you the same smooth, rich, intense flavor of Arabica beans covered in eco-friendly filter paper.
-You have the choice of four flavors in this line:
+You still get that same smooth, rich, intense Arabica flavor, just wrapped in eco-friendly filter paper.
+And you've got four flavors to choose from in this line:

 - Classico roast is a unique blend with hints of jasmine, orange blossom, and caramel to balance the acidity and bitterness of your coffee while providing a lasting sweet aftertaste.

-- Intenso roast provides a robust and intensely flavored coffee with a bitter taste and warming hints of dried fruits and cocoa.
+- Intenso roast gives you a strong, intensely flavored coffee with a bitter taste and warming hints of dried fruits and cocoa.

 - Forte gives you a rich, dark chocolate taste.

-- Decaffeinated provides the drinker the same flavor as the Classico roast with less than 0.1% caffeine.
+- Decaffeinated gives you the same flavor as the Classico roast with less than 0.1% caffeine.

 Nespresso

-The brand offers two lines: Original and Vertuo.
-Nespresso takes its coffee very seriously, so its ranges are divided into sections and sub-sections.
-How awesome is that!
+There are two lines to know: Original and Vertuo.
+Nespresso takes its coffee seriously, so each range is split into neat sections and sub-sections.
+Pretty great, right?

 - Espresso has three subcategories: Volluto is sweet and light; Cosi has a milder, more delicate flavor; Capriccio has a richer, more acidic taste; and Volluto Decaffeinated is Volluto flavors minus the caffeine.